spartan-stratos/terraform-modules/aws/eks-service/README.md

 # EKS Service
-This module helps configure a 'EKS Service' via creating a set of corelation [Kubernetes and AWS resources](#resources).
+This module helps configure an 'EKS Service' by creating a correlation set of  [Kubernetes and AWS resources](#resources).

 <!-- BEGIN_TF_DOCS -->
 ## Requirements